Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 ### 🔗 The Security Benefits of Multi-Party Systems

 1. Many Signers/Guardians: The involvement of multiple signers (in multi-sigs) or guardians (in social recovery) means that several steps or approvals are needed to execute sensitive operations like changing account ownership or initiating account recovery.
 This creates a strong defensive layer against unauthorized access or single points of failure.

+2. Key Compromise Mitigation: If one of the keys in a multi-sig setup, or the main signing key in a social recovery wallet, is compromised, it doesn't necessarily mean an immediate loss of all funds.
+Instead, the user can leverage the other signers or guardians to cooperatively swap out the compromised key with a new, secure one, effectively neutralizing the threat without needing to frantically move assets.